kavim/holiplanner/README.md

 ## Access the Application

-The application should now be running and accessible at http://localhost:8000 on this page we can find a docs replica, falow this to test the api or just use postman
+The application should now be running and accessible at http://localhost:8000.
+The home page includes API documentation, which you can use for testing the endpoints directly or through Postman.

 ## Postman collection

-Here you have a shorcut to test this api, just download the postman collection
+Here you have a shorcut to test this api, just download the postman collection [postman collection](https://github.com/kavim/holiplanner/blob/main/Holiplanner.postman_collection.json)

 ## API Documentation